Look What's Happened to Rosemary's Baby: The Book of Andrew

 Adrian regains consciousness with amnesia in a hospital.
 He is kept there against his will, as his fingerprints match the set that the police found on the broken power cord used to kill Peter.
-A nurse named Ellen (Donna Mills) tells him his name is "Adrian"; however, he insists his name is "Andrew", because he remembers his mother calling him "Andrew".
+A nurse named Ellen tells him his name is "Adrian"; however, he insists his name is "Andrew", because he remembers his mother calling him "Andrew".
 Not knowing if Ellen will believe him or not, he is hesitant about telling her what he remembers about the cult.
 Ellen does believe him and helps him escape.
 When Guy is notified of Andrew's escape from the hospital, he fears Andrew may follow him and kill him in a fit of rage.

 On the run, Andrew and Ellen stop at a motel, where she seduces him.
 She then admits to him that she is a cult member, and she drugs and rapes him.
 He falls asleep having a terrible nightmare of Ellen as a type of harpy that tears at his chest.
 When Andrew later wakes up and goes outside looking for Ellen, a speeding car tries to run him down.
 Andrew manages to get out of the way; however, Ellen is hit.
 The car crashes, killing the driver, who Andrew discovers was Guy.
 Confused and scared, Andrew runs away into the night.

 The film ends with Roman and Minnie sitting in the waiting room of a hospital to visit their pregnant granddaughter.
 After the doctor informs them that the pregnancy should continue as normal, their granddaughter is revealed to be Ellen, who survived her injuries.
 During the end credits, Ellen is seen giving birth to Andrew's baby, Rosemary's grandchild.